briansneddon/AlexaNiceHash/README.md

 Where xxx is changed to your NiceHash API id and key

 ## TODO
-* Support multiple locations (orders in WestHash not yet supported)
-* Support multiple orders
+* Support multiple orders when increasing/decreasing
 * Allow specification of price when increasing
+* Add conversational functionality where helpful